jarle/remix-adonisjs-docs/docs/hands-on/building-a-login-flow.md

 }
 ```

-We should also apply our migration, creating the user table.
+We should also create the user table in our database by running our new migration file:
-Migrations can be run with the command:
 ```sh
 node ace migration:run
 ```

 ::: info
-You can always re-generate your database if you want to tweak your tables or clear the contents.
+You can always re-generate your database if you want to clear it of any data.
 The command for clearing your database is:
 ```sh
 node ace migration:fresh